 The access to information provided is given to those employees who require the information to carry out the required services.
 Some examples are provided below.

-Our co-ordination and technical support team will support users in setting up and using energy management software such as Energy Intelligence Portal.
-They will also, with support from relevant teams, have access to view selected customer accounts to support with queries and make changes when they have the permission to do so.
+Our coordination and technical support team will support users in setting up and using energy management software such as Energy Intelligence Portal.
+They will also, with support from relevant teams, have access to view selected customer accounts to support with queries and make changes when they have permission to do so.

 When it gets close to your contract coming to the end, a member of the account management and sales team will contact you.
-We also have a compliance, complaint and legal team who will have access to the information as and when required.

-Our IT department have access to all internal systems where your data is held and, as such, will have access to the information only as and when IT work is required on these systems.
+Our IT department has access to all internal systems where your data is held and, as such, will have access to the information only as and when IT work is required on these systems.